LOOK Photo Biennial 2024: Beyond Sight at Open Eye Gallery

 Melanie King’s project Precious Metals is visually not too far from Protege Noctem, yet focuses on the life cycle of silver and palladium.
 From its very first beginning in space and extraction to its eventual uses in photography, King focuses on sustainability and suggesting alternatives that do less harm to the environment.

-Lastly, Stephen Wynne presents Erosion, a project exploring structural waste post-WW2, and how it was reused or removed.
+Lastly, Stephanie Wynne presents Erosion, a project exploring structural waste post-WW2, and how it was reused or removed.
 It asks questions about the state of a city or natural landscape after a conflict, triggering what is sadly a timely dialogue relating to the ongoing conflicts around the world today.
 Wynne’s early training was in urban planning which informs her photographic practice now.

 Viewers can also enjoy the Digital Window exhibition, Blast Sheets by Max Boardman as well as other upcoming events as part of the LOOK Photo Biennial this year.